annasen/PASseq/README.md

 ### 3 Mapping by seq2science
 Link to seq2science documentation https://vanheeringen-lab.github.io/seq2science/index.html

 Run seq2science as **single-end on the R1 samples**.
 This will be done automatically by seq2science when removing the R1/R2 from the sample name.
 (Reminder, R2 are only UMI, cell barcode, and polyT.)
-You can choose rna-seq workflow to receive also DESeq2 results.
+Choose the rna-seq workflow to obtain also DESeq2 results.

 Another thing to adjust in the config file might be removing the duplicates:
 ```